nijk/chrome-load-timer/README.md

 This project is licensed under the terms of the MIT license.

 # Todo
-1. Refactor document.innerHTML => document.createDocumentFragment
+1. Write summary of changes; additions, improvements, future improvements
-2. Create DRY style functions/methods for repeated code
+2. Add (% faster/slower) to main total
-3. Convert to ES2015
+3. Provide functionality to review timings table from click any previous totals, plus a way to revert to current timings